ga-wdi-boston/code-retreat/README.md

 1. Git Happens: randomly during the exercise, lose any uncommitted code (git reset --hard HEAD~1)
 1. Hot Potato: only one can work at a time, switch 5 minutes, no communication, delete uncommitted code
+1. Many to one: One brave soul following the groups instructions.
 1. Free-for-all: no constraints

 -->

 Before we get started, let's review the purpose of a code retreat and understand